cst/cst/README.md

 `CST` means Concrete Syntax Tree.
 Unlike `AST` (which is Abstract Syntax Tree), `CST` contains the whole information from the JavaScript source file: whitespace, punctuators, comments.
-This information is extremely useful for code style checker and other code linters. `CST` is also useful for cases, when you need to apply modifications to existing JavaScript files and preserve initial file formatting.
+This information is extremely useful for code style checkers and other code linters. `CST` is also useful for cases, when you need to apply modifications to existing JavaScript files and preserve initial file formatting.

 This `CST` implementation is designed to be `100%` compatible with JS `AST` (https://github.com/estree/estree).